jhkette/lbsme/README.md

 The person how made this repo was Joseph Ketterer.
 To get in contact with him please contact Martin or Jeremy to get contact details.

+## CMS
+A cms is available at /studio and you can login with an allowed email

 ### Deployed on Vercel

 This app is deployed as a demo on vercel.